Steven Shaviro

 Featured:

-Steven Shaviro is an American cultural critic.
 His most widely read book is Doom Patrols, a "theoretical fiction" that outlines the state of postmodernism during the early 1990s, using poetic language, personal anecdotes, and creative prose.
+He has also written extensively about music videos as an artform.

-Additionally, Shaviro has written a book about film theory, The Cinematic Body, which examines the dominance of Lacanian tropes in contemporary academic film theory.
+Shaviro has written a book about film theory, The Cinematic Body, which according to the preface is "about postmodernism, the politics of human bodies, constructions of masculinity, and the aesthetics of masochism."
+It also examines Julia Kristeva's concept of abjection and the dominance of Lacanian tropes in contemporary academic film theory.
 According to Shaviro, the use of psychoanalysis has mirrored the actions of a cult, with its own religious texts (essays by Freud and Lacan).

 Personal tools